-Accredited Exercise Physiologists are university trained, recognised allied health professionals who design and deliver exercise interventions for the preventions and management of a range of musculoskeletal, cardiovascular, metabolic, neurologic, cancer, pain and mental health conditions.
+Accredited Exercise Physiologists are university trained, allied health professionals who design and deliver safe and effective exercise interventions for the preventions and management of a range of musculoskeletal, cardiovascular, metabolic, neurologic, cancer, pain and mental health conditions.

-At Back in Motion Mudjimba we aim to not only provide excellent exercise physiology services but deliver the most advanced and up to date treatments.
-Quality Exercise Physiology has an incredible impact on you reaching your recovery and or physical life-long health goals sooner.
-We have the ability to complete real-time assessments using our AxIT system, making designing interventions more accurate and efficient.
-We, are able to meet all your specific needs by designing services backed by our unique Results4Life® philosophy.
+At Back In Motion Eltham we aim to provide the most up to date evidence-based exercise physiology services.
+Exercise Physiology can have an incredible impact on your recovery and your ability to achieve your health goals sooner.
+We can complete real-time assessments using our VALD strength and movement testing system, to make a more accurate assessment then design an individualised training program to achieve superior results.
+We are able to meet all your specific needs by designing services backed by our unique Results4Life® philosophy.

 Who would benefit from Exercise Physiology treatment?

-Exercise physiology is sometimes confused with physiotherapy, whilst we may offer many of the same services there are some distinct differences.
-Along with treatments for muscle and joint rehabilitation, utilising evidence-based movement interventions exercise physiologists can also provide treatment for diseases and conditions not traditionally treated by physiotherapists.
+Exercise Physiology is sometimes confused with Physiotherapy.
+Whilst we may offer many of the same services there are some distinct differences.
+Similar to Physiotherapists, Exercise Physiologists can provide treatments for muscle and joint problems however, Exercise Physiologists can also provide treatment for chronic conditions such as diabetes and cancer, that are not traditionally treated by Physiotherapists.

 Do I need a referral to see an Exercise Physiologist?

-No, you do not need a referral, so book in for an obligation free, initial assessment to see how one of our Accredited Exercise Physiologists can help you.
-Please note a GP referral is required if you are being seen under an EPC plan, DVA or compensable client.
+No, you do not need a referral!
+You can book in for an obligation free, initial assessment to see how one of our Accredited Exercise Physiologists can help you.
+Please note a GP referral is required if you are being seen under an EPC plan, DVA, TAC or Work-Cover scheme.

 Our Exercise Physiologists have had great success treating: